can a cruiser bike go on trails 4

 Tire Size and Tread

 Cruiser bikes typically have narrower tires with smoother treads compared to mountain bikes.
 This can result in reduced traction and stability on uneven and slippery surfaces.
-The lack of aggressive tread patterns may cause the tires to lose grip, making it difficult to navigate through loose dirt, gravel, or muddy sections of the trail.
+The lack of aggressive tread patterns may cause the tires to lose grip, making navigating through the trail’s loose dirt, gravel, or muddy sections challenging.

 Gearing